Prabhudayal Vidyarthi: Political

 Prabhudayal returned to his village in UP in 1945 and started working with Local Freedom Fighters and Villagers at Gandhi’s behest.
 In rural India Jamindari was still prevalent.
 He tried to convince local zamindars (landlords) in his endeavour to help farmers get their land back resulting in attempts on his life.

 In 1951-52, Jawaharlal Nehru asked him to contest in the First Indian General Elections.
-He was the youngest member to be ever elected to the Legislative Assembly of Uttar Pradesh.
 He won against Jansangh founding member and UP President Madhav Prasad Tripathi.
 As a Member of Assembly he changed the Local Agrarian Eco-system and Economy by setting up a wide canal system for irrigation and enabling other progressive measures.

 "Banganga Barrage" and "Banganga Canal Major Irrigation Project" (1953–56) were his initial contribution to help the farmers.
 "Banganga Canal Major Irrigation Project" was completed in three years.
 A 45 km canal was constructed to irrigate 23,000 acres of land, in conjunction with other extensive public work campaign resulting in construction of barrage and roads to connect villages etc. immediately after Independence.
 "Banganga Barrage" is a serene place and known by his name as a tribute to him.